Surface Bogoliubov-Dirac cones and helical Majorana hinge modes in superconducting Dirac semimetals: Topological properties of superconducting Dirac semimetals

 where $C_{1i}$ denotes the first Chern number and $\text{sgn}(\Delta_{i})$ denotes the sign of pairing on the $i$th Fermi surface.
 Since the simultaneous preservation of time-reversal symmetry and inversion symmetry forces $C_{1i}$ to vanish, $N_{w}$ thus identically vanishes, indicating that the first-order topology is always trivial for this Hamiltonian.
 Despite the absence of nontrivial first-order topology, the superconducting DSM, nevertheless, can be nontrivial in the higher-order topology and host interesting Majorana modes on the boundary.

 The bulk spectrum of the superconducting DSM is gapped as long as the pairing node surface (PNS), which is the zero-value contour of $\Delta(\bm{k})$ in momentum space, does not cross the Fermi surface.
 On the boundary, the presence of superconductivity is also expected to gap out the topological surface states.
-An interesting question is whether it is possible that while the bulk states are fully gapped, the topological surface states are not fully gapped, so that there emerge certain types of gapless Majorana modes on the boundary.
-We find the answer is affirmative.
+An interesting question is whether it is possible that while the bulk states are fully gapped, the topological surface states are not fully gapped, so that there emerge certain types of gapless Bogoliubov quasiparticles on the boundary.
+We find that the answer is affirmative.
 To show this, the most intuitive approach is to derive the low-energy Hamiltonian for the surface states.
-Without loss of generality, we focus on the left $x$-normal surface and assume the parameters $m$, $t$, and $t_z$ are chosen such that the BIS encloses the time-reversal invariant momentum $\boldsymbol{\Gamma}=(0,0,0)$.
-Following a standard approach, we expand the lattice Hamiltonian around $\boldsymbol{\Gamma}$ to obtain the continuum bulk Hamiltonian and then find the corresponding low-energy surface Hamiltonian takes the form (see details in the Supplemental Material~\cite{supplemental})
+Without loss of generality, we focus on the left $x$-normal surface and assume that the parameters $m$, $t$, and $t_z$ are chosen such that the BIS encloses the time-reversal invariant momentum $\boldsymbol{\Gamma}=(0,0,0)$.
+Following a standard approach, we expand the lattice Hamiltonian around $\boldsymbol{\Gamma}$ to obtain the continuum bulk Hamiltonian and then find that the corresponding low-energy surface Hamiltonian takes the form (see Appendix~A)

-where $v_{z}(k_{y},k_{z})=-\eta(\tilde{m}+tk_{y}^{2}+t_{z}k_{z}^{2}/2)/t$ with $\tilde{m}=m-2t-t_{z}$, $R_{\rm BIS}=\sqrt{-2\tilde{m}/t}$ and $R_{\rm PNS}=\sqrt{-2\tilde{\Delta}/\Delta_{s}}$ with $\tilde{\Delta}=\Delta_{0}-2\Delta_{s}$.
-Here we have already assumed $\{t,t_{z},\lambda,\Delta_{s}\}>0$ and $\{\tilde{m}, \tilde{\Delta}\}<0$.
+where $v_{z}(k_{y},k_{z})=-\eta(\tilde{m}+tk_{y}^{2}+t_{z}k_{z}^{2}/2)/t$ with $\tilde{m}=m-2t-t_{z}$, $R_{\rm BIS}=\sqrt{-2\tilde{m}/t}$, and $R_{\rm PNS}=\sqrt{-2\tilde{\Delta}/\Delta_{s}}$ with $\tilde{\Delta}=\Delta_{0}-2\Delta_{s}$.
+Here, we have already assumed $\{t,t_{z},\lambda,\Delta_{s}\}>0$ and $\{\tilde{m}, \tilde{\Delta}\}<0$.
 According to the continuum bulk Hamiltonian, $R_{\rm BIS}$ and $R_{\rm PNS}$ correspond to the radii of BIS and PNS in the $k_{z}=0$ plane, respectively.
 It is worth noting that the surface states only exist in the regime satisfying $tk_{y}^{2}+t_{z}k_{z}^{2}<-2\tilde{m}$, which is just the projection of BIS in the $k_{x}$ direction.